jamesedra/Engine-0/README.md

 Brute force and tessellation based terrain were also implemented.

 ### Environment Probe System
+Used mainly for IBL via nearest probes selection blending

 ### Tiled Shading for Lighting System

 ### GUI - ImGUI